Zhuong-Xu/BRG-DAILMAEP/README.md

 with Dropped Actions (TEDA) that enhances the smoothness of operations.
-To show the efficiency of the proposed pipeline, large-scale imitation learning models are trained on a server and deployed on an edge device to complete various manipulation tasks.
+To show the efficiency of the proposed pipeline, large-scale imitation learning models are trained on a server and deployed on an edge device to complete various manipulation tasks.